Activity suggestions to help you explore Kintyre!

 Basically, in 1093 the King of Norway, Magnus, had had enough of being Mr Nice Guy and decided he was going to let Malcolm, the King of Scotland, have a bloody nose and take his lands!
 To stop unnecessary bloodshed, Malcolm promised Magnus he could have the western islands but couldn’t have the mainland.
 Except he worded it rather carelessly and said something like, “If thouest can sail around land and your rudder is deployed you may have that land west of Scotland”.
 He should have just said you can have the western islands, but no, he had to be smart.

 Tarbert Boat Dragging, aye!

-In response, and after studying the inadequate wording, Magnus had his boat dragged over the isthmus at Tarbert while he was in it and gained Kintyre as part of his Kingdom.
+In response, and after studying the inadequate wording, Magnus had his boat dragged over the isthmus at Tarbert (while he was in it) and gained Kintyre as part of his Kingdom.
 After all, he’d now “sailed” around it so it must have been an island, right?
-This event is celebrated every summer in Tarbert so watch out for the epic merry boat dragging called portage that belies the horror and bloodshed of the wars that followed as a result.
+This event is celebrated every summer in Tarbert so watch out for the epic merry boat dragging, called portage, that belies the horror and bloodshed of the wars that followed as a result of this decision.

-In a plot worthy of Dynasty (apparently) this was all the idea of the scheming little brother of Malcolm, Donalbain.
-In true Machiavellian style when Malcolm was later killed in battle, Donalbain quickly took the throne and in betrayal to the Gaelic people confirmed Magnus should indeed have Kintyre.
+When King Malcolm was later killed in battle, his brother Donalbain quickly took the throne and in betrayal to the Gaelic people confirmed Magnus should indeed have Kintyre.
 Despite the fact he was probably doing this to save lives, this made him very unpopular.
-Malcolm’s son Duncan later deposed him after what may have been a very uncomfortable conversation!
+King Malcolm’s son Duncan later deposed Donalbain after what may have been a very uncomfortable conversation!

 War, huh, oh, wait.